CS 239: Cloud Software Systems

 This course focuses heavily on class participation and discussion.
 Students are expected to read the assigned papers and prepare for discussions.

-Teams of up to three students will define and execute a research project in the area of cloud software systems, broadly defined.
+Teams of up to four students will define and execute a research project in the area of cloud software systems, broadly defined.
 The goal is for the project to align with the students' existing research and be a steping stone for a publication at a top-tier venue.
 Students will write a research paper and make a final presentation.

 We will be reading papers from systems conferences like: SOSP, OSDI, NSDI, ASPLOS, EuroSys, ATC, SoCC, and PLDI.